Jump to:

 Available or current treatment guidelines

-Interventions include the following:
+Interventions include the following

-• Medications: Eliminate, or reduce the dose of high-risk medications especially psychotropic medications (e.g., sedative hypnotics, anxiolytics, antidepressants, antipsychotics)1,6,9 Management of contributing neuromuscular and musculoskeletal problems
+• Medications: Eliminate, or reduce the dose of high-risk medications (e.g., antihypertensives, sedative hypnotics, anxiolytics, antidepressants, antipsychotics)2,4,9

-• Calcium and Vitamin D supplementation1,6,9
+• Calcium and Vitamin D supplementation2,4,9

 • Home/environmental hazard evaluation and modification as needed.